 Huiyi Chen is an associate in the firm’s Litigation Department, and joined the firm in 2017.
-Ms. Chen has worked on insurance coverage litigation, class action, shareholder litigation, and litigation and investigation in the financial services industry.
-She has experience in all aspects of discovery, and has argued motions and conducted direct and cross examinations in both federal and state courts.
+Ms. Chen has worked on insurance coverage litigation, antitrust class action, shareholder litigation and litigation and investigation in the financial services industry.
+In particular, she has represented a major international food and beverage company in obtaining cyber coverage with respect to malware-related losses in excess of $100 million.
+She has experience in all aspects of discovery and has argued motions and conducted direct and cross examinations in both federal and state courts.

 Ms. Chen received her LLB in 2011 from School of Law, Tsinghua University in Beijing, China, where she graduated summa cum laude.
 She obtained her master of arts degree from Harvard University in 2013, where her master's thesis in intellectual history received the Joseph Fletcher Memorial Award.
 Ms. Chen received her JD in 2017 from the University of Chicago Law School, where she graduated with honors and served as a staff member to the University of Chicago Law Review.